 - You hold an open ticket.

-Required Documents for a France Airport Transit Visa
+Collect the Documents for the French Airport Transit Visa

 Required documents to apply for a France Airport Transit Visa: